FETCHING

 we rumbled along this way in the heat, we came around a particularly large bush

-we met an old gentleman on a bicycle, fully loaded with some unknown cargo, and
+we met an old gentleman on a bicycle coming the other way, fully loaded with some

-rear wheel missing it by inches.
-The wait-a-bit thorn bush was so thick that after
+past his rear wheel missing it by inches.
+The wait-a-bit thorn bush was so thick

-he crunched into the bush, and after we tore on down the road, he was left there
+that after he crunched into the bush, and after we tore on down the road, he was

-perfectly upright, sitting motionless on his bicycle, and totally supported
+left there perfectly upright, sitting motionless on his bicycle, and totally

-by the thorn bush.
-The wait-a-bit thorns were supporting him as they clung to
+supported by the thorn bush.
+The wait-a-bit thorns were supporting him as they

 African wait-a-bit thorns are like millions of fish hooks and grow on canes similar

-pull away would mean the end of your clothes and probably some nasty cuts.
+would mean the end of your clothes and probably some nasty cuts.
+They can

-They can be escaped from only by stopping and peeling the branches off slowly,
+be escaped from only by stopping and peeling the branches off slowly, thorn by

-thorn by thorn.
-Now, imagine yourself on a bicycle, completely encased in,
+thorn.
+Now, imagine yourself on a bicycle, completely encased in, and propped

 Well, Africans don't deal

-detail of the scene and action as we tore by, and they all broke up in hilarious
+of the scene and action as we tore by, and they all broke up in hilarious laughter.

-laughter.
 Africans laugh at disaster, even if they are the one suffering.
+I don't know

-a period of quiet, an old gentleman in the back began to tell a story.
-"Once
+of quiet, an old gentleman in the back began to tell a story.
+"Once upon

-upon a time there was an old man named Tembo.
-He needed to get some corn
+a time there was an old man named Tembo.
+He needed to get some corn to market

+market in Nansio."
 On and on the story went.
-Finally I realized that this fellow was
+Finally I realized that this fellow

-telling the story of the old man on the bicycle in the thorn bush.
-When
+was telling the story of the old man on the bicycle in the thorn bush.
+When the

-the passengers were on pins and needles.
-As the story teller described the
+passengers were on pins and needles.
+As the story teller described the crunch

-crunch of the bicycle into the thorn bush, the whole bus broke up all over again,
+of the bicycle into the thorn bush, the whole bus broke up all over again roaring

 went on all the way home to Kibara.
 Over and over the story teller would